elainehunt/python/README.md

 ### Setup

-  1. Clone this repository to your local machine and cd into the `python` directory where it is located.
+  1. Fork this repository to your GitHub account, then clone it into your local machine and cd into the `python` directory where it is located.
   2. Install [pip](https://pip.pypa.io/en/stable/installing/)
   3. Install [Virtualenv Wrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) - where it says `mkvirtualenv env1`, do `mkvirtualenv python` instead.
   4. Install [Agate](https://agate.readthedocs.org/en/1.3.0/) using pip: `pip install agate`